 The study was carried out in ministries of Oyo state Civil Service Secretariat, Oyo state, Ibadan.
 The Oyo state secretariat comprises of several Ministries, Departments and Agencies.
 The workers of Oyo State Civil Service is made up of people from different local government areas across Oyo state.
 The Oyo State Civil Service was formerly made up of twenty three (23) ministries, this ministries were merged to thirteen (13) during the second tenure of the Oyo state Governor Senator AbiolaAjimobi.
-The thirteen functional ministries are; Ministry of Information, Tourism and Culture, Ministry of Youths and Sports, Ministry of Works and Transports, Ministry of Justice, Ministry of Agriculture and Natural Resources, Ministry of Environment and Water Resources, Ministry of Lands and Housing, Ministry of Education and Technology, Ministry of Finance, Planning and Budgeting, Ministry of Establishment and Training.
+The thirteen functional ministries are; Ministry of Information, Tourism and Culture, Ministry of Youths and Sports, Ministry of Works and Transports, Ministry of Justice, Ministry of Agriculture and Natural Resources, Ministry of Environment and Water Resources, Ministry of Lands and Housing, Ministry of Education and Technology, Ministry of Finance, Planning and Budgeting, Ministry of Health, Ministry of Women Affairs, Ministry of Commerce and Cooperative, Ministry of Establishment and Training.